dethstrobe/theDenverNexus/packages/test2doc-playwright/README.md

   ...
   "scripts": {
     ...
-    "docs:generate": "TEST2DOC=true playwright test --config=playwright-test2doc.config.ts"
+    "doc:gen": "TEST2DOC=true playwright test --config=playwright-test2doc.config.ts"
   }
   ...
 }
 ```

 ## Verify installation
-To verify your setup works, run `npm run docs:generate` and check that markdown files appear in your `./doc/docs` directory, or wherever you specified the output directory in the `playwright-test2doc.config.ts` file.
+To verify your setup works, run `npm run doc:gen` and check that markdown files appear in your `./doc/docs` directory, or wherever you specified the output directory in the `playwright-test2doc.config.ts` file.

 ## Filtering Tests
 It is possible you may wish to opt-in some tests or opt-out other tests from doc generation.
 This is possible with playwright tags.